Skip to main content

 1

 The pattern is consistent: most startups don’t die in a fair fight with a competitor.
-They die building something the market never wanted — the one thing the cheapest test would have told you first.
+They die building something the market never wanted — the one thing the fastest test would have told you first.
+How we ran this, and what it doesn’t prove →

 The autopsies